Oracle Spread Betting - Spread Betting on US Shares

 P&L = £120 profit

-Speculating on shares, by spread trading or otherwise, is not simple.
-With this example, you wanted the share price to rise.
-Nevertheless, it might go down.
+Speculating on shares, whether by spread betting or otherwise, can work against you.
+With this example, you wanted the share price to increase.
+Naturally, the share price might go down.

-If the Oracle shares had started to fall then you might choose to close your trade to limit your losses.
+If the Oracle shares began to drop then you might choose to close your spread bet to limit your losses.

 P&L = (Closing Price - Opening Price) x stake